BlakeCLewis/MyPiLN/README.md

 This code branch is the current usable branch.
 It has been stripped down to the minimial stuff.
 No pictures in the readme, code is the most usable.

+I have had issues with the thermocouple chip getting too hot when air temp is above 90F.
+It is in a metal box, 2' away from the kiln.
+When the kiln was with in 30C of cone 6 it started under reading.
+I will add a fan to cool the electronics.

 Electricity and heat are dangerous!
 Evaluate the risk and make your go/no-go decision!

 Stuff to get it to work: